georgalis/pub/know/ProOps/framework.md

 The above handoff table represents the four phase development loop, which can start from any state.
 From day-one to day-1000, the disposition of each phase (specific input directing the designated handoff), never changes.
-Consideration of the phase handoffs, facilitates loop initialization and phase integration.
-A simple way to view the relationships is the execution considers risks factors, while the check phase considers the design plans, in their respective efforts.
-The following is a more detailed view of the handoffs cycle.
+Consideration of the phase handoffs facilitates loop initialization and phase integration.
+A simple way to view the relationships is _execution_considers_risk_ factors, while _check_considers_the_design_ plan, in their respective efforts.
+The following is a more detailed view, of the handoff cycle.

 * Executions     are evaluated by quality checks which indicate if the design plan    addresses the risks analysis.
 * Quality checks are evaluated by risk analysis  which indicate if the executions     addresses the design plan.